-In this post, I am going to show you how to fix error too many redirects issues in WordPress.
+In this post, I am going to show you how to fix error too many redirect issues in WordPress.
 After following this post, you will be able to fix your website by yourself.
-Ok, let’s begin then.

 What Is The Reason Behind The Error Too Many Redirects Issue In WordPress?